A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Workarounds

-• Temporarily disable the Simple Shopping Cart plugin until the patch can be applied
+• Temporarily disable the Simple Shopping Cart plugin until patched if contributor-level accounts cannot be restricted

 bash